 The following 9 engineering college dropouts have become some of the richest people in the world.
 You'll probably know most of them already, but it's interesting to hear their stories nonetheless.

-The following are in no particular order and are far from exhaustive.
+The following are some of the colleges dropouts, in no particular order and are far from exhaustive.

 1. Bill Gates